cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

  Cerber touches `.txt` files elsewhere on the Windows system folder, but the question specifically asks about files in **Bob's profile**.

- The following spl query was used to filter out in Bob windows to located all files `.txt`.
+ The following SPL query was used to filter out in Bob windows to located all files `.txt`.

 ```